mackenziekbrooks/dci102-f21-humanitiesdata/docs/schedule.md

 **Due Monday 12/7 at 9am**

-1. Your project!
-The [results](../assignments/#results), final visualizations, and updated data are all due.
-2. Blog post week #11: In preparation to present your project in class, draft a 5 minute talk.
+1. Blog post week #11: In preparation to present your project in class, draft a 5 minute talk.
 You have an option when turning this in!
 It can be a blog post or an audio or video file that you turn in via Canvas.
 It can be hard to say everything you want to say in 5 minutes!
 Try to address the following:
 	- What is this project about?
 	- Why did you select this topic?
 	- Where is the data from?
 What challenges did you face putting it together?
 	- What did you learn about your topic?
 How did the analysis methods help?
 	- What would you do differently OR what are the future directions of this project?

+**Due Tuesday 12/8 at 9am**

+2. Your project!
+The [results](../assignments/#results), final visualizations, and updated data are all due.

 # Week 12 - Wrapping up + Presentation